mne-tools/mne-python/doc/install/contributing.rst

 .. rst-class:: icon-bullets

-- |bug| Use the software, and when you find bugs, tell us about them!
+- |computer-mouse| Use the software, and when you find bugs, tell us about them!
 We can only fix the bugs we know about.
 - |discourse| Answer questions on `our user forum`_.
 - |comment| Tell us about parts of the documentation that you find confusing or